For readers of this journal. I have shifted to:

 June and Marie had a ton of shared history and stories, and Dee and I loved hearing them.
 Life has a way of playing tricks on you, and now when I hear women say, "We will be little old ladies together," I have to admit I wince inremembrance of saying the same thing to Dee.
 That was our big joke.
 One night we were out having drinks at a place on Pennsylvania Avenue, sitting side by side in the ladies room, and we started talking about how down the road we'd be out drinking, only with walkers and wheelchairs, and what a mess we would be.

-ugh both Tim and Dee passed on, way too young: both unexpected, both sudden, both within a year of each other, so I lost two people in my life that meant the world to me.
+Horribly enough both Tim and Dee passed on, way too young: both unexpected, both sudden, both within a year of each other, so I lost two people in my life that meant the world to me.
 Tim is the one I wrote about earlier on my blog that used to go out and watch planes land at National Airport with me.
 I was rooting around in a box of photographs this morning, trying to find this wonderful picture of June and Marie, but due to time constraints I had to give up.
 I did stumble on photographs of Dee and Tim, and I yanked those out to have on my desk so I can see them again.
 I was reading another person's blog the other day, and they talked about sending out drunk text messages to a friend that made no sense.
 When I read that I thought, "Yup.
 Sounds like what I would do with Dee."

-remembrance of warm, vibrant people who bring joy to our lives.
+This isn't meant to be a morbid piece, but rather a remembrance of warm, vibrant people who bring joy to our lives.
 I hope you enjoy those you have during this holiday season.
 As promised, June's Sugared Christmas Pecans.
 I truly believe she and Marie are off somewhere, having more laughs.

 June's Sugared Christmas Pecans